Denve

 I am currently writing an art, architecture, and media history of greenhouses, aquariums, and colonial gardens in Paris, c.
 1860-1940—excavating imperial, environmental histories embedded in French modernism.

-This project has been supported by the Gerda Henkel Foundation, DFK Paris, the Huntington Library, the Society for French Historical Studies, Dumbarton Oaks, and the Lee MacCormick Edwards Charitable Foundation.
-For my complete CV, click here.
+This research has been supported by the Gerda Henkel Foundation, the Buell Center, DFK Paris, the Huntington Library, the Society for French Historical Studies, Dumbarton Oaks, the Stanford-Leuphana Summer Academy, and the Lee MacCormick Edwards Charitable Foundation.

-My research primarily examines ecological ideas across media, including imperial architectural forms, photography, installations, and video art.
-I have a further interest in excavating queer and feminist surrealist history.
 As an undergraduate at Stanford University, I double majored in Art History and Comparative Studies in Race and Ethnicity.
 I am currently the Managing Editor of the journal Grey Room.
+For my complete CV, click here.

 I’ve been the instructor of record for an ecological art seminar and an introductory art history course and have previously led discussion sections on photography, 19th-century art, and 20th-century art.